-I am currently a Postdoctoral Fellow in Chirag Patel’s lab in the Department of Biomedical Informatics at Harvard Medical School working on neurodegenerative disease using human biobank data including brain imaging, electronic health records, genomics, and methods from machine learning and statistical modeling.
+I am currently a Postdoctoral Fellow in Chirag Patel’s lab in the Department of Biomedical Informatics at Harvard Medical School working on neurodegenerative disease using human biobank data including blood biomarkers (e.g., pTau-217), amyloid-PET and other types of brain imaging, cerebrospinal fluid, genomics, proteomics, electronic health records, and methods from machine learning and statistical modeling.

 PREVIOUSLY